greenpdx/IoTCRHTTPS/README.md

-# IoTRPiHTTPS
+# IoTCRHTTPS
-IoT local HTTPS development using the RPi
+IoT local HTTPS development using the Computado Rita